 Ontario has come a long way in addressing domestic abuse, but with dozens of women still dying at the hands of their partners in this country every year, there is more work to be done, says Toronto family lawyer and divorce recovery coach Leanne Townsend.

-Townsend, principal of Townsend Law, has an extensive history of working with women in abusive relationships, both previously as a Crown attorney and in her practice as a life coach.
+Townsend, a partner with Brauti Thorning LLP, has an extensive history of working with women in abusive relationships, both previously as a Crown attorney and in her practice as a life coach.

 She says statistics show that Ontario has made significant improvements in combating abuse compared to other provinces thanks to training initiatives for police and prosecutors as well as public awareness campaigns.